IBM/ibm-block-csi-driver/docs/content/installation/uninstall_driver_github.md

+{{site.data.keyword.attribute-definition-list}}

 # Uninstalling the driver with GitHub

 Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver with GitHub.

 Perform the following steps to uninstall the CSI driver and operator.

-**Note:** When using the host definer and `dynamicNodeLabeling` is set to `true`, be sure to complete the steps in the correct order or `hostdefiner.block.csi.ibm.com/manage-node=true` labels can be left on the nodes.
+When using the host definer and `dynamicNodeLabeling` is set to `true`, be sure to complete the steps in the correct order or `hostdefiner.block.csi.ibm.com/manage-node=true` labels can be left on the nodes.{: attention}

 1. Delete the IBMBlockCSI custom resource.